Philadelphia Wings (1974–1975)

 The Philadelphia Wings was one of six teams from the original National Lacrosse League.
 This team mimicked Philadelphia's NHL counterpart, the Flyers with a "Broad Street Bullies" style of play.
 The Wings played at the home of the Flyers, the Spectrum, and played their first game in that arena on May 19, 1974, mere hours after the Flyers won the Stanley Cup.
 The Wings were one of three teams that did not go bankrupt prior to the 1976 season cancellation.

 There were two seasons in the league.
 The regular season, which lasted 40 games in 1974 and 48 in 1975, took place during the NHL's off-season.
 Four of the six clubs qualified for the two-round playoffs in both seasons.
 It was a best-of-seven series in each round.

 The Wings were regular season champions in the first season (1974).
 After defeating the Maryland Arrows in the first round, they were eliminated in the final round by the Rochester Griffins four games to two in the first season.
 They failed to make the playoffs with a disappointing fifth-place finish (they missed the playoffs by one win).

-The 1974–75 NLL is unrelated to the modern-day National Lacrosse League, which also has included two unrelated teams called the Philadelphia Wings (Philadelphia Wings (1987–2014) and Philadelphia Wings (2018–present)).
+The 1974–75 NLL is unrelated to the modern-day National Lacrosse League, which also included two iterations of a team called the Philadelphia Wings.
 This was the only original league logo resurrected in the rebirth of pro indoor lacrosse.
 The current NLL league and franchise makes no references to the original incarnation although in 2004 there was a "retro" night in Philadelphia where the Wings wore the original orange jersey and the Rochester Knighthawks donned the Rochester Griffins jersey.
 Members of the original Wings were honored at a ceremony at half-time.

 The players included Doug Favell (NHL goalie), John Grant Sr., the only player to play for the first two versions of the NLL Wings and father of John Grant Jr., Jimmy Wasson, goalkeeper Wayne Platt, Zeny Lipinski, long-time Lower Merion lacrosse coach John Linehan and Canadian lacrosse Hall of Famer Larry Lloyd.
 Flyer's television announcer Gene Hart called the games for the Wings.